sa1678843/Crypto-Project---CoinGeko/README.md

 - **Market Analysis:** Gain valuable insights into market trends with data on trading volume, price changes, and market capitalization.
 - **Portfolio Management:** Manage and track your cryptocurrency holdings efficiently with an easy-to-use interface.
 - **Interactive Charts:** Visualize historical trends and performance using dynamic and customizable charts powered by **Chart.js**.
-- **Search and Filters:** Quickly search for specific cryptocurrencies and filter results based on parameters such as market cap, price, or trading volume.
 - **Responsive Design:** Fully responsive design ensures an optimal user experience on both desktop and mobile devices.

 ---